abinashchhetri/tiketaki/README.md

 1st day of next js

 what is edge ?
-edege are the small server which runs our website considering hte current user locaion.
+edege are the small server which runs our website considering the current user locaion.

 maxpool
 the amount of database query that can happen at same time